South Queensferry to Cramond Walk Through Dalmeny Estate

 Bar’n-Bugle, English, “Baron-bugle”, relating to the Hound Point tradition.

-It is said that the howls of the hound of Sir Roger Mowbray who was killed in the crusades can still be heard at Hound Point, half a mile west of the castle, when the night is dark and windy.
+It is said that the howls of the hound of Sir Roger Mowbray who was killed in the Crusades can still be heard at Hound Point, half a mile west of the castle, when the night is dark and windy.
 Local legends say that when the death of any of the lords is about to take place, a Saracen soldier with a dog appears on the point, and sounds on a bugle the death note.
 Read The Legend of Hound Point in William Wallace Fyfe’s book Summer Life on Land and Water (at South Queensferry).
 The castle was used to store munitions after the family moved to Dalmeny House.
-After an explosion left it in ruins, it was reconstructed by the 5th Earl, who would later become Prime Minister in 1894, and used as his private library.
+After an explosion left it in ruins, it was reconstructed by the 5th Earl, who would later become Prime Minister in 1894 and used as his private library.

 Note that this is private property and visitors are not allowed but you can book it for an event!